-The fault current availability is critical for specifying the proper interrupting and withstand ratings of the service equipment.
+The fault current availability is critical for specifying the proper interrupting and withstand ratings of the service equipment and arc flash protection of personal.
 The utility will typically indicate the worst-case numbers, which may be based on anticipated network upgrades and could be higher than estimates based upon current installations at other Port Authority of New York & New Jersey facilities.